opencodeiiita/HandsForHunger/README.md

 - Avoid duplicate PRs, if need be comment on the older PR with the PR number of the follow-up (new PR) and close the obsolete PR yourself.

-- Be polite: Be polite to other community members.
+- Be polite to other community members.